Sloth-on-meth/servarr_cleanup_tautulli/README.md

 # Servarr Tautulli Analyzer

-A script to analyze your Sonarr/Radarr library, check Tautulli watch history, and generate a report of shows/movies that haven't been watched in the past two months.
+A script to analyze your Sonarr library, check Tautulli watch history, and generate a report of shows that haven't been watched in the past two months.

+> **Note:** Radarr functionality is implemented but not yet working.
+Currently, only Sonarr (TV shows) is supported.

 ## Features